BivalentXX/instagram-clone-tailwind/README.md

 #New version just released 4/30 5:05 PM
+*created new field 'avatarSrc' in user document to fill avataricons on post/profile headers, navbar, and sidebar *working on uploading avatar functionality

 # [ReactJS Hook App Hosted using Netlify and Firebase =D](https://happy-lichterman-215dda.netlify.app)